Botswana hits back at critics on anti-poaching policy

 The government of Masisi, who took office this year, said weapons were withdrawn from the Department of Wildlife and National Parks in line with legislation that bars the department from having them.

-An official has previously specified that the weapons in question are military issue, indicating that the department does retain some firearms.
+An official previously specified that the weapons in question are military issue, indicating that the department does retain some firearms.
 And all security agencies have been involved in anti-poaching operations since the 1980s, according to the government.

 Accustomed to international praise for conservation efforts, Botswana has come under scrutiny from groups such as PETA that suggest an outcry over the weapons issue could hurt wildlife tourism there.